Dr. Fauci predicts when life in the US will finally get back to normal, and it's going to be awhile

-Longing to get back to pre-pandemic life, with its in-theater movies and other group outings?
-It may take a while.
+Longing to get back to pre-pandemic life, with its in-theater movies and other group activities?
+It may take awhile.
 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told told MSNBC's Andrea Mitchell Friday that while he hopes a coronavirus vaccine is in the near future, American life will stay shaken up until "well into 2021."

 Good news first: "I believe that we will have a vaccine that will be available by the end of this year, the beginning of next year," Fauci told Mitchell.